Overview

 AMJ offers ongoing Investment Management based on the individual goals, objectives,

 time horizon, and risk tolerance of each client.
-AMJ creates an Investment Policy
+In discussion with the client, AMJ gathers

-aid in the selection of a portfolio that matches each client’s specific situation.
+constructs a plan to aid in the selection of a portfolio that matches each client’s specific

 Investment Management Services include, but are not limited to, the following: